“I can say from what I have seen through my parents and friends that this culture is very unique and almost unbelievable compared to some companies.”

 Like the eleven other interns who spent the summer inside PCMC, he experienced what his work might be like if he pursued a career in business.
 After investing in an education, they all hope to enjoy their lives in the workplace after college.
 Like the people we as leaders have the privilege to lead, these young people are someone’s precious children and deserve to work in environments where they can share their gifts and be appreciated for their contributions.

-I met with the interns and was encouraged by what they had to say, as it affirmed our vision of sending team members home fulfilled.
+I met with the interns and was encouraged by what they This generation is looking for Truly Human Leadership.
+Click To Tweethad to say, as it affirmed our vision of sending team members home fulfilled.
 But during the discussion and reading their feedback on our recent video, The Leadership Crisis, they had no expectation of finding these values in today’s workplace.

 “I graduated with a minor in advertising, which led me into a few business courses in college.
 The majority of information taught was identical (to your experience in college), meaning the success of your business is measured by profits and shareholder value.”